scnslabutsa/myhthelperEduContent/_episodes/I.md

 **In Situ Carcinoma (see Carcinoma in Situ) In-Network Provider** The health care providers and medical centers (hospitals and other treatment centers) that are part of a particular group health plan or health maintenance organization (HMO).

-**Incidence**
-The number of new cases of a disease that develop in a specific time period.

 **Incisional Biopsy**
 Surgical biopsy that removes only part of the tumor.